 Out of the Box

-If you want to be unique, you should think about fun or practical things people can use business cards for.
-Unique business cards are usually made out of harder materials such as plastic or metal.
+If you want to be unique, you should consider fun or practical things people can use business cards for.
+Unique business cards are usually made of harder materials such as plastic or metal.
 Here are 3 creative business cards that definitely stand out:

 View Source